-To maintain eligibility for financial aid, a student must comply with the following cumulative minimum academic standards at the end of every semester.
-Failure to meet minimum standard requirements may result in denial of federal financial aid.
+To maintain your eligibility for federal financial aid, you must comply with the following cumulative minimum academic standards at the end of every semester.
+Failure to meet minimum standard requirements may result in denial of your federal financial aid.

-Financial aid applicants must have a cumulative GPA of 2.00 and a pace of progression (completion rate) of 67% of cumulative attempted credit hours at the end of every semester.
+Federal financial aid applicants must have a cumulative GPA of 2.00 and a pace of progression (completion rate) of 67% of cumulative attempted credit hours at the end of every semester.
 Transfer hours count as cumulative attempted hours and cumulative completed hours.
-The federal formula to calculate pace of progression in meeting minimum standards at any enrollment status is:
+This is the federal formula for calculating your pace of progression in meeting minimum standards:

-Financial aid recipients that maintain a cumulative GPA of 2.00 and a cumulative completion rate of 67% at the time of evaluation are considered to be in good standing and are eligible for aid.
+Federal financial aid recipients who maintain a cumulative GPA of 2.00 and a cumulative completion rate of 67% at the time of evaluation are considered to be in good standing and are eligible for aid.

 Financial Aid Warning

-A student that fails to meet eligibility standards at the time of evaluation is placed on financial aid warning and may continue to receive federal aid for one semester.
-The student is expected to return to good standing or meet minimum academic standards at the end of the semester of warning.
-The student that does not return to good standing becomes ineligible for federal aid.
+If you fail to meet federal eligibility standards at the time of evaluation, you will be given a financial aid warning; you will continue to receive federal aid for one semester.
+You are expected to return to good standing or meet minimum academic standards at the end of the semester of warning.
+If you do not return to good standing, you become ineligible for federal aid.

-A student that fails to return to good standing at the end of the warning period may apply for a re-determination of eligibility through the financial aid appeal process.
-Conditions for regaining eligibility through a successful appeal may include the death of a family member, student illness or injury or other mitigating circumstances.
-The appeal requirements include: completing a Financial Aid Appeal form, writing a letter and providing documentation to explain mitigating circumstances (the reason the student failed to meet minimum standard requirements) and what has changed in the student’s situation that will help the student meet minimum SAP requirements at the next evaluation.
+If you fail to return to good standing at the end of the warning period, you may apply for a re-determination of eligibility through the federal financial aid appeal process.
+Conditions for regaining your eligibility through a successful appeal may include the death of a family member, student illness or injury or other mitigating circumstances.
+To file an appeal, you must complete a Financial Aid Appeal form, write a letter and provide documentation to explain mitigating circumstances (i.e., the reason you failed to meet minimum standard requirements) and also explain what has changed in your situation that will help you meet minimum SAP requirements at the next evaluation.

 Financial Aid Probation

-A successful appeal will result in one semester of financial aid probation where federal aid eligibility will continue.
-During the semester of probation, the student will have to meet the conditions outlined in the appeal decision or follow the learning plan established by the Academic Standards Committee.
-This plan will ensure that the student is meeting standards at a particular point in time.
-The student that successfully follows the academic plan may continue to receive federal aid even though SAP standards are not met.
+If your appeal is successful, your federal financial aid will continue for one probationary semester.
+During your semester of probation, you must meet the conditions outlined in the appeal decision or follow the learning plan established by the Academic Standards Committee.
+Your learning plan will ensure that you are meeting standards and will provide you with checkpoints for your progress.
+If you successfully complete your learning plan, you may continue to receive federal aid even though SAP standards are not met.

-Students enrolled in more than one institution under consortium agreements are subject to the home institution Satisfactory Academic Progress policy.
+If you are enrolled in more than one institution under consortium agreements, you are subject to your home institution’s Satisfactory Academic Progress policy.

-Elements That Affect Cumulative Grade Point Average and Pace of Progression
+Elements That Affect Cumulative Grade Point Average & Pace of Progression

 - Incomplete and withdrawal classes will be counted as credits attempted.